stepan-sapunkov/financial-ml-notes/drafts/vol/readme.md

 The empirical analysis is conducted on Bitcoin data from 2020 to 2026.
 Bitcoin provides an especially interesting setting for volatility forecasting due to its 24/7 trading structure, pronounced regime shifts, strong volatility clustering, and persistent intraday seasonality.

 The study considers multiple forecasting horizons, including 1h, 6h, 24h, and 168h ahead realized volatility prediction.
-All models are evaluated on identical targets, feature sets, and rolling splits to ensure a fair comparison between econometric and ML/DL approaches.
+All models are evaluated on identical targets, feature sets, and rolling splits to ensure a fair comparison between econometric and ML approaches.
 All horizons are modeled directly rather than recursively iterated from shorter-horizon forecasts.

 To avoid look-ahead bias and leakage, all experiments are performed under a strict walk-forward framework.
 For models requiring hyperparameter tuning, each rolling iteration uses a two-year training window, a one-month validation window, and a one-month test window.
 For models without validation, the setup uses two years plus one month for training and one month for testing.
 All predictions are therefore fully out-of-sample and generated only from historically available information.
 Feature standardization, rolling statistics, normalization procedures, and all other feature transformations were computed sequentially within each walk-forward iteration using only historically available data.